jiyoungsim/ADS-proj2-R-Shiny-App/README.md

 ```
 proj/
 ├── app/ app files for the Shiny App (i.e., ui.r and server.r)
+├── data/ data used in the analysis
+├── figs/ figures
 ├── lib/ codes to generate preprocessed data and visualizations
-├── data/ data used in the analysis
-├── doc/
 └── output/ processed datasets
 ```